-The Building Officials and Inspectors Registration Act, 1986 PA 54, MCL 338.2301 to MCL 338.2313, has been repealed by the Skilled Trades Act and is outdated.
-The current rule does not provide uniform licensing, complaint investigation, and enforcement provisions for skilled trades licenses.
-This places a burden on the bureau administering these acts and creates an inefficient use of resources.
+The Electrical Administrative Act, 1956 PA 217, MCL 338.881 to 338.892, has been repealed.
+The Electrical Administrative Act is outdated and does not provide uniform licensing, complaint investigation, and enforcement provisions for skilled trades licenses.
+This places a burden on the bureau administering the Electrical Administrative Act and creates an inefficient use of resources.
 Additionally, many licensees who are cross licensed in multiple trades have expressed dissatisfaction with conflicting provisions in separate statutes.
-The Skilled Trades Regulation Act, 2016 PA 407, streamlines the processes for all license types included, while providing for modernized provisions, such as electronic communication and third-party continuing education tracking options, and specifies violations for unlicensed activity as provided to other regulated professions.
-While the Skilled Trades Regulation Act repealed the five acts that regulated certain skilled trades, this new act includes provisions to regulate those same skilled trades.
-Consequently, the bureau is promulgating a new rule set to regulate these skilled trades, as provided under the new act.
-In addition, the bureau has submitted separate RFRs to rescind the current rules that were promulgated under the authority of the five acts that have been repealed.
+The Skilled Trades Regulation Act, PA 407 of 2016, streamlines the processes for all license types included while providing for modernized provisions, such as electronic communication and third-party continuing education tracking options, and specifies violations for unlicensed activity as provided to other regulated professions.
+Because the Electrical Administrative Act was repealed, the bureau plans to rescind the licensing rules promulgated under the act and create a new rule set to house all licensing rules regulation under the Skilled Trades Regulation Act, including the Electrical Administrative Board General Rules.